preetbhullar90/project-3-with-python/README.md

 #### Play again :
 * Users will get the play again option whether they win or lose.
 If they select Y they the game will restart with a new word.
 If they select N then they will get a message saying “thanks for playing see you again” with a big goodbye title after this they will exit the game.

+## Bugs
+* The first bug I was having issues with was getting a random word every time.
+The reason I had this bug was because my code was not using loop to cycle through the word list cells in gspread sheet.
+* I solved this problem with the help of stack overflow.

+## Issue Left
+* The game is working smoothly.
+I didn’t leave any bugs in the game but there are 2 errors.
+The first error is (Global variable ‘Name’ undefined at the module level), and the second error is (Else clause on loop without a break statement).

+* I have included screenshots of the errors below: